reijjo/reijjo/README.md

 ## About me 🐥
-* Student at [Hive Helsinki](http://www.hive.fi), a 42-coding school in Helsinki, Finland. 🇫🇮
+* Graduate of [Hive Helsinki](http://www.hive.fi) / 42 School as a Full Stack Engineering Student.
 * Currently focusing on full-stack web development using React, TypeScript, Node.js, Express.js